Read the stories of Cass County women during the war.

 Martha Jane Rice Tate wrote a letter in 1864 detailing her harrowing experiences trying to comply with Order #11.

 Tate was the daughter of Martin Rice, whose eyewitness account of the massacre of six-men near Lone Jack, Missouri is chronicled in his writing “What I Saw of Order #11.”
 Tate returned to the area after the war to live with her father and died there in 1870.
-Her husband Calvin Tate is buried in the Six-Man Cemetery just south of Lone Jack.
+Her husband Calvin Tate is buried in the Six-Man Cemetery just south of Lone Jack in Jackson County, Missouri.

 December the 14, 1864